MasterAir/Corndel-DE-workshop-01-Learner/README.md

 All the other default options are fine.

 7. Once the VM is deployed you can connect to it using Remote Desktop Protocol - as we did in the morning session.
+To do this use the "Remote Desktop Connection" application on your own windows laptop.
 Select the Public IP address from the Azure Sandbox for the computer's name in RDP.

 If you follow the instructions in the "tools" section, but install software on this new virtual machine you should not have any connectivity issues.